 - A minimum of 30 credit hours (excluding prerequisite courses) is required for graduation.
 The graduate committee, in consultation with the student, will set the exact number of credit hours required.
 Each program will be based on adequacy of undergraduate preparation and area of emphasis. - At least 21 of the minimum 30 credit hours must be at the 500 level or above.
-No more than 9 credit hours of BYU undergraduate classes (300 and 400) level, including those taken during the senior year, may apply toward a master's degree.
-Only in rare cases, approved by the graduate coordinator and the student's graduate committee, can 300 level courses in the NDFS Department be applied toward a graduate degree. - Six credit hours of thesis (NDFS 699R) are required.
+No more than nine credit hours of BYU undergraduate classes (300 and 400) level, including those taken during the senior year, may apply toward a master's degree.
+However, only in rare cases, when approved by the graduate coordinator and the student's graduate committee, should 300 level courses in the NDFS Department be applied toward a graduate degree. - Six credit hours of thesis (NDFS 699R) are required.
 No more than six hours of thesis credit may count as part of the 30 hour minimum.
-However, additional hours of thesis may be taken to meet yearly registration hour requirements.
-These additional credit hours will not count toward the credit hour minimum required for graduation. - Two credit hours of Graduate Seminar (NDFS 691R) are required.
-All students should be registered for 0.5 credits every Fall and Winter as graduate students.
-Students are encouraged to present their prospectus and defend their thesis in 691R during a Fall or Winter semester.
-However, in consultation with the thesis committee, a student may present during a Spring or Summer term, if needed.
-If presenting during a Spring or Summer term, the student will not be signed up for 691R credit. - U.S. graduate students are required to register for at least 2 credit hours during a semester or term in which they use any university facilities, consult with faculty, or take comprehensive or oral examinations.
-For Spring and Summer terms, students may register for 1 credit hour each term or 2 credit hours Spring or Summer. - Post-baccalaureate and senior credit, individually or combined, cannot exceed 10 semester hours for a graduate degree program.
+However, additional hours of thesis may be taken to meet yearly registration requirements.
+These additional credit hours will not count toward the credit hour minimum required for graduation. - All students must register for 0.5 credits of Graduate Seminar (NDFS 691R) every Fall and Winter as graduate students.
+A maximum of 2 credit hours of Graduate Seminar may count as part of the 30 credit hour minimum. - U.S. graduate students are required to register for at least two credit hours during a semester or term in which they use any university facilities, consult with faculty, or take comprehensive or oral examinations.
+For Spring and Summer terms, students may register for one credit hour each term or two credit hours Spring or Summer. - Post-baccalaureate and senior credit, individually or combined, cannot exceed 10 semester hours for a graduate degree program.
 Post-baccalaureate credit is that taken after the Baccalaureate degree but before admission to a graduate program.
 Senior credit is that taken while a senior but beyond that required for the baccalaureate degree. - Transfer credit may not constitute more than 25% of the total hours required in a student's graduate program.
 Transfer credit must clearly be graduate level, must be completed with a B grade or better, and must not be independent study, correspondence, or extension courses.
 Application of any such credit to a graduate degree must be approved by the graduate coordinator and the student's graduate committee when the study list is approved.

-- Graduate students whose graduate (program of study) GPA falls below 3.0 (prerequisite and skill courses are exempted) will not be allowed to graduate and may be dismissed from their graduate programs. - Registering for classes not listed on the study list may be done only with the approval of the thesis committee chair. - Please refer to the BYU Graduate Studies website (gradstudies.byu.edu), and the BYU Graduate Studies Policies and Procedures (gradstudies.byu.edu/page/policies-and-procedures) for all other credit hour requirements.
+- Graduate students whose graduate (program of study) GPA falls below 3.0 (prerequisite and skill courses are exempted) will not be allowed to graduate and may be dismissed from their graduate programs. - Registering for classes not listed on the study list may be done only with the approval of the thesis committee chair. - Please refer to the BYU Graduate Studies website (gradstudies.byu.edu), and the BYU Graduate Studies Policies and Procedures (https://gradstudies.byu.edu/faculty-and-staff>Graduate Studies Policy Handbook, Chapter 7)) for all other credit hour requirements.